jiehoes/dockerflasknginxuwsgi/README.md

   <li><b>HTTPS Setup Options (assumes 1 domain per container instance)</b></li>
   <ul>
   <li><b>Do it the easy way!</b> Go into the container and run a command like one of the below examples to automate the setup via a custom script I wrote.
-Before running it, yes, you should own the domain and have updated the DNS records.</li>
+Before running it, yes, <b>you should own the domain and have updated the DNS records</b>.</li>
       - /home/flask/conf/setup-https.py -d test.com -n test.com -e test@test.com
       <br>
       - /home/flask/conf/setup-https.py -d test.com,www.test.com -n test.com -e test@test.com